Dishes With Dad

 Brine

-• Submerge the turkey legs in the brine and cover, then refrigerate for at least 8 hours, up to 24 hours.
+• Brine the turkey legs: Submerge the turkey legs in the cooled brine.
+Cover and refrigerate for at least 8 hours, or up to 24 hours.

 Smoke